docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 Enhanced Container Isolation provides an additional layer of security that uses a variety of advanced techniques to harden container isolation without impacting developer productivity.

 These techniques include:
-- Running all containers unprivileged (via the Linux user-namespace)
+- Running all containers unprivileged through the Linux user-namespace
 - Restricting containers from modifying Docker Desktop VM settings
 - Vetting some critical system calls to prevent container escapes, and partially virtualizing portions of `/proc` and `/sys` inside the container for further isolation.